allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 -->
 ## Consequences

-> This section describes the resulting context after applying the decision.
-List all consequences here, taking care not to list only the "positive" consequences.
-A particular decision may have positive, negative, and neutral consequences, but all of the consesquences affect the team and project in the future.
+The cosmos ecosystem will have at its disposition a DID module compatible with the W3C standard and with a high chance of compatibility with 3rd party components such as cloud and edge agents, resolvers and so on.

 ### Backwards Compatibility

-N/A
+This is a new module so backward compatibility is not a concern.

 ### Positive

 - The implementation of the ADR provides the foundation for interoperability with the DID standard and more in general with SSI identity approach
-- Closely following the W3C standard gives the best chances of successful interoperability with 3rd party components
+- Closely following the W3C standard gives the best chances of successful interoperability with 3rd party components.

 ### Negative